James Michael Curley: Legacy

 Curley's home in Jamaica Plain still stands today and can be identified by its distinctive shamrock-shaped cutouts in the second-floor window shutters.

+He was a leading and at times divisive force in the Massachusetts Democratic Party, challenging Boston's ward bosses and the party's white Anglo-Saxon Protestant leadership at the local and state levels.
+His political tactics, which tended to drive businesses and economically successful people from the city, damaging the local economy, have become an object of study for economists and political scientists.
+A 1993 survey of historians, political scientists and urban experts conducted by Melvin G. Holli of the University of Illinois at Chicago ranked Curley as the fourth-worst American big-city mayor to have served between the years 1820 and 1993.

 Historian James M. O'Toole has argued:

-Surely there has been no more flamboyant political personality than James Michael Curley, who dominated politics in Boston for half a century.
-Whether as incumbent or as candidate, he was always there: alderman, congressman, mayor, governor.
-People loved him or hated him, but they could not ignore him.
-He mastered the politics of ethnic and class warfare by defining a manichaean world of "us" versus "them"....He presided over state and city during the challenge of the Depression, leaving behind impressive monuments in stone and public works.
-In the end, he even managed to enter American political mythology, remembered as much in his fictional incarnations as for his real life.

 Urban historian Kenneth T. Jackson has argued that:

-Curley was among the best-known and most colorful of the big-city, paternalistic bosses, Irish, Catholic, and Democratic ...
-Capitalizing on Irish-American resentment against the Republican, Harvard-educated Brahmans who dominated Boston's social and economic life, Curley liked to think of himself as "Mayor of the Poor"....Curley helped immigrants to adjust to urban life by finding them jobs, easing their troubles with the law, building them playgrounds and public baths, and attending their weddings and wakes ...
-Because his feuds with fellow Irish chieftains like John (Honey Fitz) Fitzgerald, Patrick Kennedy, and Martin Lomasney were legendary, he tried as mayor to centralize patronage and make the ward heeler obsolete.
-During the depression he used federal relief and work projects as a tool of his political ambitions.
-But Curley never built a really solid organization in Boston and never enjoyed the power or statewide influence of other well-known urban bosses.

 The Curley House at 350 Jamaicaway, Jamaica Plain was designated a landmark by the Boston Landmarks Commission in 1989.

 Curley is honored with two statues at Faneuil Hall.
 One shows him seated on a park bench.
 The other shows him standing, as if giving a speech, with a campaign button on his lapel.
 A few feet away was a bar named for one of his symbols, The Purple Shamrock.

-Curley’ strategy of driving opponents outside of the city, described by Harvard economists Andrei Shleifer and Edward Glaeser in "The Curley Effect: The Economics of Shaping the Electorate," increased his political base by using distortionary economic policies, leading to long-term economic stagnation.
+Curley's strategy of driving opponents outside of the city, described by Harvard economists Andrei Shleifer and Edward Glaeser in "The Curley Effect: The Economics of Shaping the Electorate," increased his political base by using distortionary economic policies, leading to long-term economic stagnation.